 Note: If the operator is unable to find a safe place to let you off, you may have to get off at the next stop.

-Market Street: On Market Street some stops are located on boarding islands in the middle of the street.
-Due to their narrowness, some of these stops are not accessible to people who use mobility devices.
+Market Street: On Market Street, some stops are located on boarding islands in the middle of the street.
+These islands are too narrow to accommodate ramp deployment, making some stops inaccessible to people who use mobility devices.
 A map showing the accessible stops on Market Street is available.

 For additional information on accessibility of the Muni system please see our Access Guide, although please note that the website may have more up-to-date information.